Celebrity Videos, Entertainment News and Celebrity Gossip

 Star Sightings!

-Hot Shots From 'Ocean's Eight'
+Bella Hadid: Hot Shots

-'The New Celebrity Apprentice': Boy George On Avoiding Terminations (So Far)
+'The New Celebrity Apprentice': Carson Kressley On Being 'Terminated'